Admissions: How does it work?

 What if my child(ren) does/do not speak English yet?

-Many of our students are not native English speakers upon arrival.
-To ensure all students can benefit from the programme, the school makes provision for students whose first language is not English.
-Our teachers are trained to help our students adjust to their new environment.
+To ensure all students can benefit from the curriculum, the school provides an English Language Acquisition (ELA) programme for learners whose first language is not English.
 Older students from grade 9 and above will need to demonstrate they have sufficient English to be able to access the curriculum.
+This means your child(ren) may be asked to take a language assessment as part of the enrolment process..
 Please also look at our language acquisition page.

 What support does ISU offer?